 The Congressional Art Competition began in 1982 to provide an opportunity for members of Congress to encourage and recognize the artistic talents of their young constituents.
 Since then, over 650,000 high school students have been involved in the nationwide competition.

 Each spring, members of the U.S. House of Representatives receive artistic submission from their districts.
 The winning artwork of our district's competition is displayed for one year in the U.S. Capitol, alongside winning artwork from other districts across the United States.

-Congratulations to Wendolyn Reyes, a senior from Thomas Kelly High School, for her piece Eternal Sleep!
+Wendolyn Reyes, senior, Thomas Kelly High School, 2019